 For emergencies, the local ambulance service (911) will be called.
 Students are responsible for the transportation to off-campus medical appointments and non-emergent trips to the hospital.
 For non-emergent transport to the hospital or urgent care when a student is unable to find a ride, a voucher system for taxi service is available.
 To access this service, students should contact the Health Services staff at Shroyer Health Center, Monday – Friday 8 AM – 5 PM when the college is in session, or after hours and weekends contact Residential Life or Public Safety staff.

 Some medications needed by the student are supplied by the Health Center at no extra charge.
-Medications not stocked at the Health Center which are prescribed by the College physicians or an off-campus physician are the financial responsibility of the student.
+Medications not stocked at the Health Center which are prescribed by the College practitioners or an off-campus physician are the financial responsibility of the student.
 The Health Center is not financially responsible for medications prescribed by an off-campus physician or for medication which the student may have been taking prior to attending the College.

 Excuses for missed classes due to illness are not provided by the Health Center.
 Students must speak directly to their instructors regarding any missed classes.